MicrosoftDocs/ai-builder/ai-builder-docs/use-in-powerapps-overview.md

 - Use AI models in the formula bar, or
 - Add AI Builder components

+You can now use [Power Fx](/power-platform/power-fx/overview) expressions to customize AI Builder models in Power Apps.
+This feature is available in preview, so you can try it out in a non-production environment.

 ## Use AI models in the formula bar

 You can get support for the following AI Builder models that use Power Apps through the formula bar: